top of page

 Laura_edited.jpg

-Alison Steitler, AMFT
+Alison Stiteler, AMFT

 Alison Stiteler is an Associate Marriage and Family Therapist and Associate Professional Clinical Counselor.
 Alison obtained her master’s degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
 Alison has an extensive background in mental health and actively pursues trainings, workshops and consultation from experts in the field.
 She has a nonjudgmental, soft and honest approach to working with clients.
 Alison incorporates different modalities into her work, and put simply, she takes an eclectic approach to working with clients.
 She works with a wide array of individuals, and most commonly works with the following diagnoses and symptoms: depression, anxiety, psychotic disorders, bereavement and loss, substance use issues, bipolar disorder, self-esteem issues, work issues, stress, and relational difficulties.